scross92/CPHL-NextStrain-Training-2025/Exercises/Geneious-Exercises.md

 - What is the total coverage across the WNV reference genome?
 - Do you see any variants this time in the consensus sequence?
 Does this make sense?
 - How does this new mapping emphasize the importance of picking an appropriate reference genome?
 - How many reads **did not** map to WNV?
 What do you think these reads could align to?
+Hint: Go back to the beginning of this section and look at what we were sequencing.